freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 760.1

 Bowser's `favorite_color` is wrong.
 He likes `Yellow`.
-Why don't you update it without changing any of the other rows.
+Why don't you update it without changing any of the other rows?

 #### HINTS